 Having spent half his career building for the nationally renowned firms of HRH Construction and George A. Fuller, and the other half building for himself, Mr. Rinaldi and his team of construction professionals and key-person management have been together for over 12-years, expanding operations in December 2003 under The Rinaldi Group, (TRG).

-Today, TRG is a full-service general contractor and construction management firm, building upon it’s foundation and tradition of self-performance in both the public and private industry sectors alike.
-Its reputation for performance and execution, practicality with ingenuity, timing, and efficiency, quality, professionalism and safety has grown the firm financially strong and healthy with unlimited capabilities in an industry today more competitive than it has even been before.
+Today, TRG is a full-service general contractor and construction management firm, building upon its foundation and tradition of self-performance in both the public and private industry sectors alike.
+Its reputation for performance and execution, practicality with ingenuity, timing, and efficiency, quality, professionalism, and safety has grown the firm financially strong and healthy with unlimited capabilities in an industry today more competitive than it has ever been before.